SeanPedersen/seanpedersen.github.io/posts/metadesign.md

 It alone must simply suffice to realize the idea it contains.

 **Some things to try**:

 - Write concisely but not too short
 - Use clear & vivid explanations (use pictures, graphs when appropriate)
 - Avoid too long continuous text passages

-**Top Down approach**
+**Top Down Approach**

-Identify distinct, preferably large, independent modules.
+Identify distinct, preferably large, independent modules which ideally abstract away highly moving parts.
 Next outline interactions of the modules to map out the interaction dynamics of the system.

+“We propose instead that one begins with a list of difficult design decisions or design decisions which are likely to change.
+Each module is then designed to hide such a decision from the others.” - <http://sunnyday.mit.edu/16.355/parnas-criteria.html>

-Describe each module as deeply as necessary but not deeper, so that interfaces (behavior towards others) and their functionalities (inner behavior: e.g. algorithms and data structures) are clearly presented.
-Finally and most importantly realize your design: BUILD IT.
+Finally describe each module as deeply as necessary but not deeper, so that interfaces (behavior towards others) and their functionalities (inner behavior: e.g. algorithms and data structures) are clearly presented.
+Finally draw a clear line between what is solved, what remains unsolved and what is unknowable.